 To illustrate our methods, we evaluate the transferability of predictions of certainty equivalents for binary lotteries, where the domains correspond to different subject pools.
 Section 4.1 describes our metadata, and Section 4.2 describes the decision rules we consider.
 Section 4.3 conducts "within-domain" out-of-sample tests, where the training and test data are drawn from the same domain.
-Section 4.4 constructs forecast intervals for transfer error, normalized transfer error, and transfer deterioration.
+Section 4.4 constructs forecast intervals for three different kinds of transfer error.

 4.1.
 Data.
 Our metadata consists of samples of certainty equivalents from 44 subject pools, which we treat as the domains.
 These data are drawn from 14 papers in experimental economics, with twelve papers contributing one sample each, one paper contributing two, and a final paper (a study of risk preferences across countries) contributing 30 samples.
-In Online Appendix R.2, we repeat our analysis with each paper treated as a separate domain, and show that the results are qualitatively similar.23 Our samples range in size from 72 observations to 8906 observations, with an average of 2752.7 observations per sample.24 We convert all prizes to dollars using purchasing power parity exchange rates (from OECD 2022) in the year of the paper's publication
+In Online Appendix Q.2, we repeat our analysis with each paper treated as a separate domain, and show that the results are qualitatively similar.
+Our samples range in size from 72 observations to 8906 observations, with an average of 2752.7 observations per sample.
+We convert all prizes to dollars using purchasing power parity exchange rates (from OECD 2023) in the year of the paper's publication

 4.2.
 Models and black boxes.
-We consider several possible decision rules ρ .
+We consider two parametric economic models of certainty equivalents.